protonet/app-manager/doc/rabbit.md

     * `running` starts the app if it isn't running.
     * `stopped` stops the app if it is running.
+    * `disabled` stops the app if it is running, and marks it to not start again until setState is used to renable it (by changing the state to any other value).

 Requests a state change of an app.
 Returns simply the current state of the app.
-Multiple responses may be returned until the target state is reached (for example, a running app may initially cause a `"stopping"` response, then a later `"stopped"` response).
+Multiple responses may be returned until the target state is reached (for example, a running app may initially cause a `"stopping"` response, then a `"stopped"` response in the future).